LukeAnglin/WebApp/categories/Data-Science/LU_Decomposition.md

 $$

 which immediately disprove the idea, there are also examples where the specific matrix does not have an LU decomposition *but does* have what is called a **PLU Decomposition**, where the $P$ stands for **permuted**.
 This is when **rearranging the rows** can permit for LU Decomposition.

+To summarize, if you're working with **large matrices**, especially once you use computers for machine learning operations, LU Decomposition is an effective strategy if the conditions for it's usage are satisfied.